 Ports of L.A. and Long Beach continue to face unrelenting volumes

-November brought another month of record-breaking volumes, with the port of Long Beach handling 382,677 inbound TEUs, a 30.5% increase year over year.
-With a lack of chassis and drayage providers, containers remain stuck at the port, causing severe congestion.
-This congestion further results in delays in vessels’ berthing and high demurrage fees.
-Over the past few months, the average dwell time has increased from … Read More
+November brought another month of record-breaking volumes, with the Port of Long Beach handling 382,677 inbound TEUs, marking a substantial 30.5% increase year over year.
+Despite this surge, a notable shortage of chassis and a scarcity of drayage providers have led to containers accumulating at the port, exacerbating congestion issues significantly.
+This bottleneck at the port has precipitated extended delays in vessels berthing and resulted … Read More